keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 {: .image-popup}
 ![Flow](/templates/marketing-platforms/adplatforms-flow.png)

-- First, you will select one or multiple data source components (extractors) that will provide all your available data about your campaigns.
+- First, you will select one or multiple data sources (extractors) that will provide all your available data about your campaigns.

 - To enrich the marketing model with keywords, ad groups, and marketing transactions, you can also bring in your Google Analytics data (data about basic sessions and transactions).